Poverty reduction: Capital, infrastructure and technology

 UN economists argue that good infrastructure, such as roads and information networks, helps market reforms to work.
-China claims it is investing in railways, roads, ports and rural telephones in African countries as part of its formula for economic development.
+China invests in railways, roads, ports and rural telephones in African countries as part of its formula for economic development.
 It was the technology of the steam engine that originally began the dramatic decreases in poverty levels.
 Cell phone technology brings the market to poor or rural sections.
 With necessary information, remote farmers can produce specific crops to sell to the buyers that brings the best price.

 Such technology also helps bring economic freedom by making financial services accessible to the poor.
 Those in poverty place overwhelming importance on having a safe place to save money, much more so than receiving loans.
 Also, a large part of microfinance loans are spent on products that would usually be paid by a checking or savings account.
 Mobile banking addresses the problem of the heavy regulation and costly maintenance of saving accounts.
 Mobile financial services in the developing world, ahead of the developed world in this respect, could be worth $5 billion by 2012.
 Safaricom's M-Pesa launched one of the first systems where a network of agents of mostly shopkeepers, instead of bank branches, would take deposits in cash and translate these onto a virtual account on customers' phones.
 Cash transfers can be done between phones and issued back in cash with a small commission, making remittances safer.

 However, several academic studies have shown that mobile phones have only limited effect on poverty reduction when not accompanied by other basic infrastructure development.